nickdenardis/nickdenardis.com/_posts/2021-11-01-visual-social-media-alt-linkedin-support.md

 ## Existing users

-If you already have the extension installed, you will be propted after it updates to accept the new permissions for LinkedIn.
+If you already have the extension installed, you will be prompted after it updates to accept the new permissions for LinkedIn.
 This isn't ideal, but while rolling out the extension I wanted to make sure I only asked for the permissions needed and not overly as for detecting and editing sites that were not yet supported.

 | Chrome | Firefox |
 |--------|--------|